wtsi-hgi/cromwell-setup/README.md

 From Google meeting October 2018, 3 suggestions

 ## Switching to internal IP address
-Better security, and you don't run out of quote, there's no need for externl IP addresses, but this option is not yet documented https://gatkforums.broadinstitute.org/gatk/discussion/12334/running-cromwell-with-google-cloud-call-vm-with-external-ip-address
+Better security, and you don't run out of quota, there's no need for external IP addresses, but this option is not yet documented https://gatkforums.broadinstitute.org/gatk/discussion/12334/running-cromwell-with-google-cloud-call-vm-with-external-ip-address

 And